jeff-hykin/code-eol/README.md

 # What is this?
 This shows newline (technically end-of-line) characters, similar to how Atom or Notepad++ do.

-# I just updated to V1, what's different?
+# I just updated to V1, What's different?
 - The "returnCharacter" and "crlfCharacter" settings were accidently (originally) switched, V1 corrects that mistake but it might make your endings look different.
 - The default color is now the color of your theme whitespace!
 - The default line ending for "newlineCharacter" was changed to "¬"
-- Toggle line endings by toggling whitespace!
-(Enabled by default, but can be disabled)
+- The line endings are now toggled whenever "show whitespace" is toggled!
+(Enabled by default, but this behavior can be disabled)
-- Set your prefered line ending with "code-eol.validLineEnding", this will color non-valid as errors
+- Set your prefered line ending with "code-eol.validLineEnding", this will color other endings an error-color
-- Ending-specific styles.
-For example use "code-eol.newlineCharacterStyle" to set the color, opacity, etc (see "ThemableDecorationAttachmentRenderOptions" on https://goo.gl/SYzyg8) for individual endings
+- Ending-specific styles are added.
+For example, for newline, use "code-eol.newlineCharacterStyle" to set the color, opacity, etc (see "ThemableDecorationAttachmentRenderOptions" on https://goo.gl/SYzyg8)

 # What can I customize?
 (Settings)
-You can customize the color, opacity, and which character is used for each kind of end-of-line.<br>
+You can customize the color, opacity, which character is used for each kind of end-of-line, and a few other things.<br>
-NOTE: after changing a setting, reload vs code for them to take effect.
-(This is done for performance reasons, but will hopefully will be changed in the future)<br>
 Settings Example:
 ```
         "code-eol.style" {